 Everything in dbFront starts with the creation of a Database Connection so this topic covers what is required to create and manage a database connection:

 Before you can add a database connection you will need access to a database account.
 You can use any account with enough privileges but it is better to create an account specifically for this purpose.
-A special purpose account will enable you to lock it down so that if there is a security breach then it will give the attacker the least possible privileges.
+A special-purpose account will enable you to lock down the table access so that if there is a security breach then it will give the attacker the least possible privileges.

 Other than the normal table privileges, this account will also need to be able to read the object definitions.